 Regular visits with your doctor are important because you need to discuss things like social history, pneumococcal vaccinations, blood pressure, and mental health.

 Further, a healthcare provider will discuss behavioral risk factors, activities of daily living, and more to better understand your health.

-Lastly, a doctor will go over a checklist of preventive services you made need.
+Lastly, a doctor will review a checklist of preventive services you needed.
 These things can include screenings for:

 - Glaucoma check

 - Cancer screenings